dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-07-01-creating-a-production-ready-django-app-pt1.md

 This symlink method will allow us to use less configuration, because both dev and prod environments will write logs to the same directory.
-Additionaly we will decouple our `settings.py` configuration from OS based paths such as:
+Additionally we will decouple our `settings.py` configuration from OS based paths such as:
 `/var/log/django/logs` since any absolute path is **not system agnostic**.